The mixing conjecture under GRH: Overview of proof

 In order to apply the sieve, the sequence $\{Q(x, y) : (x, y) \in \Bbb{Z}^2\}$ needs to be sufficiently well-behaved in arithmetic progressions, and this in turn requires $Q$ to be sufficiently ``well-rounded''.
 In other words, its minimum $q$ must not be too small.
-Quantitatively, by a classical result of van der Corput it suffices if $q \geq D^{1/6}$; this could be reduced a little using more sophisticated exponential sum techniques.
+Quantitatively, by a classical result of van der Corput, the required lower bound is $q \geq D^{1/6}$; this could be reduced a little using more sophisticated exponential sum techniques.
 Conjecturally on the best possible error term in the Gau{\ss} circle problem, $q \geq D^{\varepsilon}$ suffices.